csdl/csdl.github.io/README.md

   3. Implement publications
   4. Implement people
   5. Implement partners
-  4. Fix navbar on mobile size.
+  4. Implement a footer with contact info.

 Remember: even a simple version of this site will be better than what we now have.